-The basic point is that, so far as an account of speakers' understanding goes, the ascription of knowledge of recognition-transcendent truth-conditions is simply redundant: there is no good reason for ascribing it.
+The key claim here is (6).
+So far as an account of speakers' understanding goes, the ascription of knowledge of recognition-transcendent truth-conditions is simply redundant: there is no good reason for ascribing it.
 Consider one of the sentences introduced earlier as a candidate for possessing recognition-transcendent truth-conditions ‘Every even number greater than two is the sum of two primes’.
 The semantic realist views our understanding of sentences like this as consisting in our knowledge of a potentially recognition-transcendent truth-condition.
 But:

 How can that account be viewed as a description of any practical ability of use?
 No doubt someone who understands such a statement can be expected to have many relevant practical abilities.
 He will be able to appraise evidence for or against it, should any be available, or to recognize that no information in his possession bears on it.
 He will be able to recognize at least some of its logical consequences, and to identify beliefs from which commitment to it would follow.
 And he will, presumably, show himself sensitive to conditions under which it is appropriate to ascribe propositional attitudes embedding the statement to himself and to others, and sensitive to the explanatory significance of such ascriptions.
 In short: in these and perhaps other important respects, he will show himself competent to use the sentence.
 But the headings under which his practical abilities fall so far involve no mention of evidence-transcendent truth-conditions (Wright 1993: 17).

 This establishes (6), and the conclusion follows swiftly.